rongcuid/quackdb/README.md

 | Table Functions   | Almost     | Yes       |
 | Replacement Scans | No         | No        |

-* API which doesn't have low level support can still be used via `quackdb-internal::ffi` module.
+* API which doesn't have low level support can still be used via `quackdb-internal::ffi` module
+* Query results require working with [arrow](https://docs.rs/arrow/latest/arrow/) `RecordBatch` directly
-* High level table functions are supported, but the main function has to access data chunks directly via FFI
+* Table functions are supported, but it has to access data chunks directly via FFI
+* Currently, DuckDB types, Arrow types, and Rust types are not reconciled

 ### API conventions